andy-goryachev-oracle/Test/doc/RichTextArea/RichTextAreaDiscussion.md

 AG: I prefer RTA to be in its own package.

-## Which properties should be Styleable?

-- displayCaret
-- editable
-- highlightCurrentParagraph
-- caretBlinkPeriod
-- useContentHeight
-- useContentWidth

 ## Bidi and caret behavior

 There is a greater discussion (see [PR 1220](https://github.com/openjdk/jfx/pull/1220#issuecomment-1770459622)) about improvements to caret shape in the presense of mixed LTR/RTL text.
 JavaFX utilizes the "split caret", which is not what the modern software